Aniruddh-482/Python-Bootcamp/013/Readme.md

 # DAY-13 (100 Days of Code Python)

-## Debugging: How to Find and Fix Errors i…Section 13: Day 13 - Beginner - Debugging: How to Find and Fix Errors in your Code
+## Debugging: How to Find and Fix Errors in your Code

 [>](https://github.com/Aniruddh-482/Python/blob/main/013/Debugging.py) Describe the Problem <br>